What is WiFi? Definition, Types, and Process

 What do I need to set up Wi-Fi?

-To set up Wi-Fi, you'll need a Wi-Fi router, an internet modem, and a device with Wi-Fi capability, like a smartphone or laptop.
+To set up Wi-Fi, you'll need a Wi-Fi router, a modem like the 4G LTE WiFi modem, and a device with Wi-Fi capability, like a smartphone or laptop.
 You'll also need to follow the instructions provided by your ISP to set up your Wi-Fi network.

 How can I improve my Wi-Fi signal?